nicolargo/glances/README.rst

 -------

 Glances proposes a Windows client based on the `colorconsole`_ Python library.

-Glances < 1.7.2 only works in server mode.
-It will run in server mode automatically.
+Glances version < 1.7.2 only works in server mode.

-Thanks to Nicolas Bourges, Glances can be easily installed using a Windows installer:
+Thanks to Nicolas Bourges, a Windows installer is available:

-Glances-1.7.2-win32.msi_ (32-bit, MD5: dba4f6cc9f47b6806ffaeb665c093270)
+- Glances-1.7.2-win32.msi_ (32-bit, MD5: dba4f6cc9f47b6806ffaeb665c093270)

 Otherwise, you have to follow these steps: